 The ship made an emergency turn to starboard and rang up full speed, just in case circumstances forced her to beach.
 Down by the bow, Yukon transferred fuel oil aft and pumped about 60,000 gallons more overboard to correct the problem.
 Far more serious, her entire bow was blown open from the stem aft to some 60 feet, the outer shell of her double bottom was ruptured to port and starboard, and a dangerous crack appeared across the vessel amidships.
 Such was her condition when she began limping back to Reykjavik that many on board doubted her ability to make it the short distance into port.
 At 1808, after about two hours steaming at barely three knots, Yukon met two tugs sent out from Reykjavik in response to her SOS.
 She took on board the pilot she had requested and, with the aid of the tugs, moved into the port.
 Circumstances, however, forced her to ground on the soft mud inshore until the following day when the ship moved into her designated berth.

 On 10 June 1945, Babbitt was reclassified a miscellaneous auxiliary and was redesignated AG-102.
-The former destroyer continued performing experimental sonar duty until December of 1945 when she entered the New York Navy Yard to prepare for inactivation.
-Babbitt was decommissioned at New York on 25 January 1946, and her name was struck from the Navy list on 25 February 1946.
+The former destroyer continued performing experimental sonar duty until December of 1945 when she entered the New York Naval Shipyard to prepare for inactivation.
+Babbitt was decommissioned at New York on 25 January 1946, and her name was stricken from the Navy Register on 25 February 1946.
 She was sold to the Northern Metals Company, Philadelphia, Pennsylvania, on 5 June 1946 and was subsequently scrapped.

 Babbitt received one battle star during World War II for her contributions to the defense of Convoy SC-121.